 \subsection{Derivation of the time Eshelby's tensors}

-As spatial Eshelby's tensors by direct volume integral or Stokes' theorem are provided in Eqs. (\ref{eq:direct_vol}) and (\ref{eq:stokes_spatial}), respectively, in the following the time Eshelby's tensors are defined as time integral of the spatial Eshelby's tensors with $t' \in [t_{f-1}, t_f]$, as Eq. (\ref{eq:time_integral}).
-The time integrals of Eqs. (\ref{eq:direct_vol}) and (\ref{eq:stokes_spatial}) yield
+Spatial Eshelby's tensors by direct volume integral or Stokes' theorem are provided in Eqs. (\ref{eq:direct_vol}) and (\ref{eq:stokes_spatial}), respectively.
+The time Eshelby's tensors are constructed by integrating the spatial Eshelby's tensors over the time interval $t' \in [t_{f-1}, t_f]$, as expressed in Eq. (\ref{eq:time_integral}).
+Applying this time integration to Eqs. (\ref{eq:direct_vol}) and (\ref{eq:stokes_spatial}) yield the following results:

 and